e0397123/dstc10_metric_track/README.md

     * [dialogue quality]: list of scores provided by annotators }

 Note that for UP, TP and PC, there are additional information w.r.t facts or personas associated with the dialogues.
-Participants may or may not make use of these information to design their metrics.
+Participants may consider using these information to design their metrics.

 ## How will we rank all the submitted metrics in the leaderboard?